treyhunner/treyhunner.github.com/source/_posts/2018-04-30-how-to-make-the-most-of-your-first-pycon.markdown

 ## Open spaces: attend them and consider hosting your own! 👐

 [Open spaces][] are **community-run mini meetup events and they aren't decided before PyCon starts**.
-The way it works is that someone puts an index card on the open spaces board to indicate that they're holding an event at a particular time in one of the open spaces rooms that day.
+The way it works is that the organizer of an open space will sign up with the online form (it'll open *during* the conference) to announce they're holding an event at a particular time in a particular room.
-Then others check the open spaces board throughout the day and attend ones they're interested in.
+Then others check the online open spaces page throughout the day and attend ones they're interested in.

 During every talk at PyCon there are at least 4 other talks happening.
 There are also 9 open spaces rooms though.